 Mandarin vs Orange

 Mandarins are a different species from oranges.
 They are smaller and a little flatter than oranges.
-Their skin is thinner, more loose and they’re much easier to peel than an orange.
+Their skin is thinner, more loose and they’re much easier to peel.
 Where there’s 200 varieties of mandarins grown in the world, there’s up to 400 varieties of oranges grown around the world.

 A brown colander filled with citrus fruit with their green leaves attached.